Close Menu

 5. Smart Grid Optimization

 Data from smart grids and energy meters is collected to optimize energy distribution, prevent outages, and improve energy effectiveness.
-Duke Energy uses IoT devices coupled with data analytics to optimize the performance of their grids by predictive maintenance.
+Duke Energy uses IoT devices coupled with data analytics to optimize the performance of its grids through predictive maintenance.

 6. Fleet Management